-Here’s how you can boost your Laptop and desktop’s volume more in Ubuntu and other Linux distributions.
+Here’s how you can boost your Laptop and desktop’s volume by more than 100% in Ubuntu and other Linux distributions.

 Have you ever felt that your Ubuntu Laptop’s volume is too low, despite you selected the volume to 100%?
 I’m sure you had.
 The primary reason is – obviously, laptop speaker output intensity is lower than large speakers.